 Liddell's late FTs lift Ohio State over Penn State 83-79

-The Buckeyes (13-4, 7-4 Big Ten) squandered a 12-point first-half lead but rallied from a seven-point deficit in the second for their second consecutive victory and fourth in five games.
+The Buckeyes (13-4, 7-4 Big Ten) squandered a 12-point first-half lead but rallied from an eight-point deficit in the second for their second consecutive victory and fourth in five games.

+''I was just emphasizing in the last four-minute war that it's winning time,'' Liddell said. ''There's no better feeling than to win it for the team.''

+Justice Seuing had 13 points and 10 rebounds for the Buckeyes.
+Zed Key went 5 for 5 from the field and converted his only free throw to finish with 11 points.

-Kyle Young also had a perfect shooting night for the Buckeyes, scoring 10 points on 3 for 3 from the field and the free throw line before fouling out with 5:01 left.
+Kyle Young also had a perfect shooting night for Ohio State, scoring 10 points on 3 for 3 from the field and the free throw line before fouling out with 5:01 left.

+''Players win games,'' Buckeyes coach Chris Holtmann said. ''They found a way there.
+We executed much better late.
+I thought we got what we wanted, for the most part.

 Seth Lundy paced Penn State (5-7, 2-6) with 26 points.

-Penn State, whose season has been peppered with COVID-19 related postponements — including this game, originally set for Jan.
-6 — dropped its fifth straight road game.
+Penn State, whose season has been peppered with COVID-19-related postponements - including this game, originally set for Jan.
+6 - dropped its fifth straight on the road.
 Rust showed through from the opening tip, as the Nittany Lions had two airballs among their first nine shots.

 The Buckeyes committed 17 turnovers that led to 23 Penn State points.